I just ran an IP and have some bands I want to identify. What do I do now?

 We monitor keratin levels in ongoing sample analyses very closely, and immediately interrupt the sample queue if we suspect a problem.
 The reagents we use are prepared in large batches, aliquoted, frozen, and carefully tested for performance and contamination.
 Most of our operations are performed in a standard class-2 hood to reduce contamination.
 We still normally can detect low levels of keratins in samples we prepare ourselves and process, but it is very difficult to get keratins down to zero.

 My samples contain beta-lactoglobulin and other milk proteins.
 What can I do?

-Your lab probably does a lot of western blots using non-fat milk, so mush of the glass- and plastic-ware are probably contaminated with milk proteins.
+Your lab probably does a lot of western blots using non-fat milk, so much of the glass- and plastic-ware are probably contaminated with milk proteins.
 Although this may help you with your WBs, it makes it difficult to do mass spectrometry because the mass spectrometer will “see” peptides from all of these proteins.
-It is difficult to get glassware clean enough after it has been heavily saturated with protein, a simple solution is to acquire a few key pieces of equipment and reserve them for this purpose ONLY.
-Then NEVER expose them to milk protein!!
+It is difficult to get glassware clean enough after it has been heavily saturated with protein, a simple solution is to acquire a few key pieces of equipment and reserve them for this purpose ONLY, and do not expose them to milk protein.

 My samples have too much antibody from the immunoprecipitation.
 How can I get rid of it?

 There are a couple of possible strategies to reduce the amount of antibody in the IP elution.
 One is to use competitive elution if possible, for example using antigenic peptide (FLAG, Myc, are examples).
 Another is to use covalently bound antibody.
 If you are working with a construct with a His-tag, the last step could be metal column instead of an antibody.

 How can I optimize my IP to get better identification results?